Neobladder reconstruction is a surgical procedure to construct a new bladder.

 - Urinary incontinence that hasn't responded to other treatment

-- Birth defects that cannot be repaired
+- Conditions present at birth that cannot be repaired

 - Trauma to the bladder